Considering light-matter interactions in the Friedmann equations: Parameters for modelling

-For calculating the expansion history and cosmic dynamics of the Universe, we need observations of intergalactic dust grains, the galaxy luminosity density, the mean mass density, and the expansion rate and curvature of the Universe at the present time.
+For calculating the expansion history and cosmic dynamics of the Universe, we need observations of the mass opacity of intergalactic dust grains, the galaxy luminosity density, the mean mass density, and the expansion rate and curvature of the Universe at the present time.